What is biofeedback?

 What is biofeedback good for?

-Biofeedback seems to be effective for a range of health problems.
-For example, it shows promise for treating urinary incontinence, which is a problem for more than 15 million Americans.
+Biofeedback seems to be effective for a range of health problems, such as urinary incontinence, which is a problem for more than 15 million Americans.
 Some people choose biofeedback over drugs because of the lack of side effects.
 Based on findings in clinical studies, the Agency for Health Care Policy and Research has recommended biofeedback therapy as a treatment for urinary incontinence.
 It may also help people with fecal incontinence.

 Biofeedback can also be used effectively in children.
-For example, EEG neurofeedback (especially when combined with cognitive therapy) has been reported to improve behavior and intelligence scores in children with attention deficit hyperactivity disorder (ADHD).
-Biofeedback, combined with a fiber rich diet, may help relieve abdominal pain in children.
-Thermal biofeedback helps relieve migraine and chronic tension headaches among children and teens as well.
+For example, EEG neurofeedback (especially when combined with cognitive therapy) has been reported to improve behavior and intelligence scores in children with attention deficit hyperactivity disorder (ADHD) and autism.
+Biofeedback, combined with a fiber-rich diet, may help relieve abdominal pain in children.
+Thermal biofeedback helps relieve migraine and chronic tension headaches among children and teens, as well.

 Biofeedback may also be useful for the following health problems: